 Meetings of the Partners may be called by the General Partner at any time, however, the General Partner is not required to call annual general meetings of the Limited Partners.
-A meeting will be called on the requisition of Limited Partners holding in the aggregate 15% or more of the outstanding Units, which request must specify the purposes for which such meeting is to be called.
+A meeting will be called on the requisition of Limited Partners holding in the aggregate 15% or more of the outstanding Units or, in the case of a meeting regarding matters affecting only one Portfolio and/or only one Letter Class, 15% or more of the outstanding Units of such Portfolio and/or such Letter Class, as applicable,, which request must specify the purposes for which such meeting is to be called.
+Limited Partners of a particular Portfolio and/or Letter Class shall vote separately as a class on any matter before the meeting if such Portfolio and/or Letter Class, as applicable.
 Notice of not less than 21 days and not more than 60 days will be given for each meeting.
-All meetings of Limited Partners will be held in Toronto, Ontario or at another location in Canada selected by the General Partner.
-A Limited Partner may attend a meeting of the Partnership in person or by proxy or, in the case of a corporate Limited Partner, by a representative.
+All meetings of Limited Partners will be held in Toronto, Ontario or at another location in Canada selected by the General Partner, by a representative.
 Quorum for a meeting is two persons, neither of which is the General Partner, present in person holding, or representing by proxy, in the aggregate 1% or more of the outstanding Units.
 Where quorum is not present, the meeting will, if called by the General Partner, be adjourned to a date not later than 14 days after the meeting date (in which event there is no quorum requirement for the adjourned meeting) and, if requisitioned by Limited Partners, will be cancelled.

-Each Unit entitles the holder thereof to one vote.
+Each Unit of a particular Portfolio entitles the holder thereof to one vote in respect of such Portfolio.
 The General Partner is not permitted to vote on any resolution.
 However, affiliates of the General Partner holding Units will be entitled to vote on, or consent in writing to, all resolutions.
 See "Organization and Management Details of the Partnership - Summary of the Partnership Agreement - Amendment".